Getting Started

 # Things to keep in mind

 Automatic Sleep Mode Once the Syrus is powered if the Ignition wire is not connected to power, the device will go to sleep automatically after 5 min.
 While the device is asleep the red LED will flash 1 time every 5 seconds.
 To prevent the device from entering sleep mode simply power the yellow ignition wire from the 4 pin wiring harness.
-You can change the sleep mode configuration via an apx tool or the management tool.
+You can change the sleep mode configuration via an apx tool or the Syrus 4 UI.

-Remote management software for administering and configuring your Syrus 4 devices remotely.
-More information coming soon!
+Syrus 4 communicates with a remote management software called Syrus Cloud, that's used for administering and configuring your Syrus 4 devices remotely.
+For more information visit Syrus Cloud.